AdobeDocs/adobeio-events/intro/webhooks_intro.md

 #### Synchronous validation

-When registering a webhook, Adobe I/O Events will first try to verify that the URL is valid.
+When creating an event registration using a webhook, Adobe I/O Events will first try to verify that the URL is valid.
 To do this, it sends an HTTP GET request, with a `challenge` query parameter.
 The webhook should respond with a body containing the value of the `challenge` query parameter.

 ##### Request